MarkEdmondson1234/markedmondson.me-hugo/content/post/2020-08-21-gtm-serverside-on-cloud-run.md

 For our initial purposes, the most pertinent is the `CONTAINER_CONFIG` env arg, which is how the Docker image knows which GTM serverside its working for.
 Its also good to see that `PORT` is configurable as well, as that is a recommended setting for Cloud Run.

+The `RUN_AS_PREVIW_SERVER` is also available, so we will actually deploy two Cloud Run instances - one for production and one for the preview debug server.
+Since it scales to 0, this should represent no extra cost.

+Once the debug server is deployed, we will then add its URL as the `PREVIEW_SERVER_URL`

 ### Cloud Run setup

+#### Deploy the debug preview server first

+We first need a URL to give to the production URL for the debug requests, so create the debug server first.

+Since its only for previews, you need minimal resources.

+* Container image URL: `gcr.io/cloud-tagging-10302018/gtm-cloud-image:stable`
+* Container port: Leave as `8080`
+* Capacity: Leave as default `256Mi`
+* CPU Allocated: Leave as `1`
+* Request timeout: Leave as `300`
+* Maximum requests per container: Not important as its just you, the default is fine.
+* Variables (second tab):
+  * `RUN_AS_PREVIEW_SERVER` = `true`
+  * `CONTAINER_CONFIG` = `{ContainerId given to you on GTM Serverside setup}`

+Deploy it and wait for it to do its initial launch.

+Note you don't need to map this URL to a custom domain if you don't want to (its not going to set cookies) but it doesn't matter if you do.

+Once you get a Green Tick then you need to copy the URL to point the production server at - see below:

+#### Deploy the production server

+This is the instance that will server your main analytics requests.
+The URL of the debug server is needed from above to add as the `PREVIEW_SERVER_URL` environment variable.

 For initial deployment I tried to copy the resource requirements from the [App Engine Flexible configuration that you can read about here](https://developers.google.com/tag-manager/serverside/script-user-guide).
 From the shell script there we have enough to configure Cloud Run: